zearp/OptiHack/docs/OptiGuide/toolbox.md

 * [Hackintool](https://github.com/headkaze/Hackintool) - My EDC
 * [Hex Fiend](https://ridiculousfish.com/hexfiend/) - We all need a hex editor in our life.
 This is made by someone named Ridiculous Fish.
 How can you say no to that?
 On top of that its very fast, capable and totally free
 * [HWMonitor](https://bitbucket.org/RehabMan/os-x-fakesmc-kozlek/downloads/) - Hidden inside the FakeSMC zip file we find an old dog with tricks you still want to see from time to time
-* [Intel Power Gadget](https://software.intel.com/en-us/articles/intel-power-gadget/) - More accurate cpu/gpu/pwr stats (see screenshots below)
+* [Intel Power Gadget](https://software.intel.com/en-us/articles/intel-power-gadget/) - More accurate cpu/gpu/pwr stats
 * [IOJones](https://github.com/acidanthera/IOJones) - Because IORegistryExplorer doesn't have dark mode
 * [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) - Make remapping keys and buttons a breeze
 * [MaciASL](https://github.com/acidanthera/MaciASL) - Dark mode enabled MaciASL?
 Yes please!